ovh/docs/pages/cloud/public-cloud/first_connexion/guide.en-gb.md

 ---
-title: Logging in to an OVH Public Cloud instance
+title: 'Logging in to an OVH Public Cloud instance'
 slug: first-login
 legacy_guide_number: 1787
-excerpt: Find out how to log in to your OVH Public Cloud instances
+excerpt: 'This guide will explain how to log in to your OVH Public Cloud instances using Windows and Linux'
-section: Getting started
+section: 'Getting started'
 ---

-**Last updated 09th March 2018**
+**Last updated 2nd October 2018**

 ## Objective

-Logging in to your OVH Public Cloud instances is similar to a standard login for a VPS or dedicated server, but each instance has a specific user account.
+Logging in to your OVH Public Cloud instances is similar to a standard login for a VPS or Dedicated Server, but each instance has a specific user account.

 **This guide will explain how to log in to your OVH Public Cloud instances using Windows and Linux.**

 ## Requirements

-- You must be logged in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+* access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
-- You need to have created an [OVH Public Cloud instance](https://www.ovh.co.uk/public-cloud/instances/){.external}.
+* an [OVH Public Cloud instance](https://www.ovh.co.uk/public-cloud/instances/){.external} created in your account

 ## Instructions